Stratio/cassandra-lucene-index/doc/documentation.rst

 This query internally converts distance units to degrees using the spherical distance algorithm considering the earth a perfect sphere with a radius of 6371.0087714 km.

-**Example 1:** will return any rows where “place” is within one kilometer from the geo point (40.225479, -3.999278).
+**Example 1:** search for any rows where “place” is within one kilometer from the geo point (40.225479, -3.999278).

 .. code-block:: sql